 During each of the past three years, an overall bonus pool was allocated among executives, management, and technical and administrative employees of the Company based on number of weeks' pay, in accordance with their respective contributions to our corporate performance.
 In 2019, of a total bonus pool of \$2.5 million, \$518,322 was allocated to our Named Officers and reflected eighteen weeks' pay for each Named Officer.
-In 2018, of a total bonus pool of \$4.7 million, \$1,055,770 was allocated to our Named Officers and reflected to our Named Officers.
+In 2018, of a total bonus pool of \$4.7 million, \$1,055,770 was allocated to our Named Officers and reflected thirty-six weeks' pay for each Named Officer.